 Does the facility have a particular religious affiliation, and, if so, is the individual satisfied with this affiliation?

 How would an emergency situation be handled by the facility?
 This includes a fire or severe winter storm.
 Does the facility have an emergency or crisis management plan in place?

 Is the facility clean and tidy throughout?
 Are sanitary standards strictly enforced?

-Are appropriate safety measures taken, such as clearly marked fire exits, well-lighted hallways, bathroom grip bars, and an in-room emergency call system?
+Are appropriate safety measures taken, like clearly marked fire exits, well-lighted hallways, bathroom grip bars, and an in-room emergency call system?

 Is the facility located in a safe and convenient location?